scottmuc/infrastructure/pi/README.md

 # Features

-* Ad blocking DNS for all networked devices
+* ~~Ad blocking DNS for all networked devices~~ Not yet as the more I read about pi-hole, the more I don't like it.
 * Personal music streaming service
 * Apartment network storage